vedph/cadmus_core/Doc/adding-parts.md

         // TODO: check parts data here...
     }

-    // TODO: check pins here, e.g. for the NotePart we had a single pin
+    // TODO: check pins here, e.g. for the NotePart we get a single pin
     // when the tag is set, with name=tag and value=tag value:
     // [Fact]
     // public void GetDataPins_NoTag_Empty()